 4. (South of the altar) Large early C16 stone with indents of a man and wife with scrolls and a representation of the Trinity or Virgin and child above.
 It resembles the Shelley brass at Clapham (1526) and may be from the same workshop (3 p88).

 Paintings: (South nave wall) Fragments of C18 biblical texts, including the Ten Commandments.
-Remnants of mediaeval paintings have been discerned beneath these (Parsons and Milner-Gulland pp108-09).
+Remnants of mediaeval paintings (particularly a St Christopher dated to the C15) can been discerned beneath these (Parsons and Milner-Gulland pp108-09).

 Pews: Early C17, facing into the chancel.

 Pulpit: Early C17 and roughly carved.
 It retains its back, but not the sounding board.